Introducing our floor-sanding expert

 Sanding hardwood floors might seem like a pros-only project.
 It’s a big job that creates big disruptions in your household.
 And then there’s that big, scary sanding machine…

-So says our expert, Kadee Macey, owner of Pete’s Hardwood Floors in St. Paul, MN.
+So says our expert, Kadee Macey, owner of Pete’s Hardwood Floors in St. Paul, Minn.
 Despite a background in art history and English literature, she’s spent 13 years sanding hardwood and teaching others to do it themselves.
 And competing in roller derby in her spare time.

 Good-bye base shoe